awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

    1. Select the route table\.
 Under **Name**, choose the edit icon \(the pencil\), and enter a name \(for example, `workspaces-public-routetable`\), and then choose the check mark to save the name\.

    1. On the **Routes** tab, verify that there is one route for local traffic and another route that sends all other traffic to the internet gateway for the VPC\.
+For example, you should see entries similar to those in the following table\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces-vpc.html)

 1. In the navigation pane, choose **Subnets**, and select the first private subnet that you created \(for example, `WorkSpaces Private Subnet 1`\)\.